Monday, July 07, 2025

 Hands-On Example:

-Startups that integrate automation into their workflows report a 451% increase in qualified leads and ROI-positive impacts within their first year (Source: Firework).
+Startups that integrate automation into their workflows report a 451% increase in qualified leads and a positive ROI within their first year (Source: Firework).

 High-Impact Automation Example: